 What Is a Sales Spiff?
 The Definition That Actually Matters for Distributors

-A sales spiff — sometimes written as SPIFF, short for Sales Performance Incentive Fund — is a direct, immediate bonus paid to a salesperson for completing a specific, defined sales action within a set time window.
-Unlike a commission structure that rewards overall performance across a pay period, a sales spiff is surgical.
+A Sales Spiff — sometimes written as SPIFF, short for Sales Performance Incentive Fund — is a direct, immediate bonus paid to a salesperson for completing a specific, defined sales action within a set time window.
+Unlike a commission structure that rewards overall performance across a pay period, a Sales Spiff is surgical.
 It targets one behavior, one product, one outcome — and rewards it fast.

-The concept is older than most people realize.
 According to Wikipedia, the term “spiff” dates back to at least 1859, when it described a premium paid to shop assistants for selling old or unfashionable stock.
 The mechanics haven’t changed much.
 You identify something you need moved, you attach a reward to moving it, and you give your reps a reason to prioritize it over everything else on the shelf.

-In automotive chemical distribution, a sales spiff might look like this: $10 per case of a new fuel system cleaner sold to shops during a 30-day product launch window.
+In automotive chemical distribution, a Sales Spiff might look like this: $10 per case of a new fuel system cleaner sold to shops during a 30-day product launch window.
 Or $50 for any account that places their first order of a new brand before the end of the month.
 Or a tiered payout — $100 for 10 units, $250 for 25 — designed to push volume on a product that’s been sitting in the warehouse too long.
 The structure varies.
-The principle doesn’t: a sales spiff creates a specific incentive for a specific action in a specific window of time.
+The principle doesn’t: a Sales Spiff creates a specific incentive for a specific action in a specific window of time.

 Sales Spiff vs. Commission: Why the Distinction Matters

 A lot of distributors use the terms interchangeably.
 They shouldn’t.
-Commissions and a sales spiff serve fundamentally different purposes, and confusing them leads to poorly designed programs that underperform both.
+Commissions and a Sales Spiff serve fundamentally different purposes, and confusing them leads to poorly designed programs that underperform both.

 What Commissions Do